-Seamus Heaney on TS Eliot: on the power of TS Eliot and the “unusually pure” experience of his poetry
+Seamus Heaney on a lifetime’s reading of TS Eliot: on the power and the “unusually pure” experience of his poetry

 Jeanette Winterson on TS Eliot: the writer and author explains the impact Eliot’s “contained emotion” had upon her, and upon her troubled teenage years.

 Alan Yentob on TS Eliot: the BBC broadcaster describes how he discovered and became intrigued by Eliot’s poetry.

 Clive James on TS Eliot: primarily a review of Ronald Bush’s book on Eliot, “A Study in Character and Style”, his essay reveals James’s own regard for Eliot’s work.

 Andrew Lloyd Webber On TS Eliot and the inspiration behind the musical, Cats

 Jeremy Irons describes his experiences of reading TS Eliot’s poetry

 Robert Webb of Peep Show and Mitchell & Webb, author of How Not To Be A Boy, talks about The Love Song of J Alfred Prufrock.